M.A. ASIAN STUDIES, UNIVERSITY OF OREGON 2013; B.A. PHILOSOPHY, UNIVERSITY OF NOTRE DAME 2006

-Urban Political Ecology, Development, Environmental Geography, Human-Nature Relations, China
+Political Ecology, Urbanization, Development, Environmental Geography, Human-Nature Relations, China

 His research is supported by the Fulbright-Hays DDRA Program, the Chiang-Ching Kuo Foundation For International Scholarly Exchange, the Social Science Research Council, Global Metropolitan Studies, the Institute for International Studies, the Confucius China Studies Program, the IEAS Center for Chinese Studies, and Foreign Language and Area Studies Fellowships.

-Jesse holds a B.A. in philosophy and a M.A. in Asian Studies.
+Jesse holds a B.A. in philosophy, an M.A. in Asian Studies, and Ph.D. in Geography.
 He has worked in China and Thailand in journalism and with a number of NGOs.
-He has also worked with the Sustainable Cities Initiative China program and he served as the Liaison for the Institute of East Asian Studies’ Center for Chinese Studies.
-From 2016-2017, he was a Visiting Scholar at Sichuan University’s School of Public Administration.
+He has also worked with the Sustainable Cities Initiative China program and the Institute of East Asian Studies’ Center for Chinese Studies.
+He was recently a Visiting Scholar at Sichuan University’s School of Public Administration and is currently a Visitin Assistant Professor in Rutger's Univerity Department of Geography.
+He also teachs at Rutger's University Bloustein School of Urban Planning and Public Policy.
 His research was recently featured in the Social Science Matrix.

-He enjoys surfing, climbing and artwork with his daughter.
+He enjoys surfing, climbing and art with his daughter.

 Superscribing Sustainability: The Production of China’s Urban Waterscapes.
 UPLanD-Journal of Urban Planning, Landscape & Environmental Design 2.3 (2017): 71-86.